 Narrow-band analogue modulated systems, with output power higher than 1 Watt and operated above 30 MHz, and digitally modulated systems although generally providing good spectrum efficiency, are unable to comply with the above limits for nearby the centre frequencies due to the wideband noise generated by such systems.
 It is therefore necessary to provide specific steps of reference bandwidth in order to produce suitable transition area for the spectral density.

 The specific reference bandwidth mask is shown in Figure 5 for frequencies below 1 GHz and in Figure 6 for frequencies above 1 GHz, with frequency limits which are a function of the channel separation or the necessary bandwidth (NB).

+As an alternative for mobile services operating in a band assigned for MFCN in particular for large bandwidths and defined with specific frequency arrangements and technical conditions (the “operating band”), the transition points in the reference bandwidth masks below can be set relative to the operating band edges instead of relative to the centre frequency of emission, In this case, the offsets should consider spectrum management aspects and allow for reasonable transmitter implementation, accounting for the largest necessary bandwidth possible in the operating band.

 Figure 5: Specific mask for spurious domain emissions for mobile services operating between 30 MHz - 1 GHz (see Table 7)